2019 DS 3 Crossback: French luxury crossover debuts with EV option

-DS is set to stun at next month's 2018 Paris auto show with the introduction of its new DS 3 Crossback.
+DS wowed audiences on Tuesday at the 2018 Paris auto show with the introduction of its new DS 3 Crossback.

 DS is the luxury arm of PSA Group, the French auto giant on a mission to enter the United States.
 It started out life as a sub-brand of Citroën, taking its inspiration from the classic Citroën DS sedan, but was turned into a standalone brand for premium cars in 2014.